BawdyAnarchist/quBSD/README.md

 - create/destroy/rename/edit/list

 ### Security Schema
 *Rootjails* maintain a pristine root environment for launching appjails.
 *Appjails* clone a designated rootjail at every start, destroyed at shutdown.
-- Persistent /home directory lives in a separate zfs dataset
+&nbsp;&nbsp;- Persistent /home directory lives in a separate zfs dataset
-- Can specify persistent system files like rc.conf, pwd.db, pf.conf, etc ...
+&nbsp;&nbsp;- Can specify persistent system files like rc.conf, pwd.db, pf.conf, etc ...
 *Dispjails* have no persistent data.
 Completely destroyed at jail shutdown.
-*Ephemeral* jails can be cloned from any existing jail.
+*Ephemeral* jails clone the exact state of a running jail.
-- Open untrusted files/attachments
+&nbsp;&nbsp;- Open untrusted files/attachments
-- Test experimental operations on a clone, before performing in appjail *RootVMs* maintain a pristine root environment on which to base appVMs.
+&nbsp;&nbsp;- Test experimental operations on a clone, before performing in appjail
+*RootVMs* maintain a pristine root environment on which to base appVMs.
 *AppVMs* clone a designated rootVM same as appjail, with persistent /home.
 *DispVMs* No persistent data.
 Completely destroyed upon VM shutdown.

 Host remains offline, except for updates.
 Physical network card and USBs are isolated in VMs (nicvm and usbvm)

 ### Additional Features